toothbrush/debounce-mac/README.md

 to let this work.
 It appears that you'll need to go to System Preferences > Privacy > Accessibility, and grant Terminal.app permission, not the `debounce` binary as you might expect.

+If you make changes to the code and r-build the debounce binary, you will have to manually remove and re-grant accessibility permissions for the app.
+Both `Accessibility` and `Input Monitoring` permisions are required.